mcjonker/csce-145-algorithmic-design/README.md

 - MatrixFlip exemplifies the method of horizontally flipping a matrix's data in a simple coding example.
 - AppleArbiter is a simple program that shows the user of multiple classes and the testing of their functions.
 - CoffeeArbiter tests the use of accessors, constructors, and mutators.
 Users can enter coffee types and their caffeine contents and then can use additional methods to determine if the items are equal (duplicates).
+- DateAndTime is a simplification of DateArbiter that uses a driver (driver written by JJ Shepherd) in conjunction with the code of DateArbiter to use multiple classes to call separate functions of the date verfication process.